cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-page-rank.rst

 Running the RanksService
 ============================================

-Once an application is deployed:
+Once the application is deployed:

-- Click on the ``RanksService`` in the Application page of the CDAP Console to get to the Service dialogue, then click the *Start* button; or
+- Click on ``SparkPageRank`` in the Overview page of the CDAP Console to get to the Application detail page, click ``RanksService`` in the *Service* pane to get to the Service detail page, then click the *Start* button; or
 - From the Standalone CDAP SDK directory, use the Command-line Interface:

     * - On Linux: